zeyn4268-lang/AllayPlus/README.md

 ## 📖 Introduction

-Allay is a third-party server software for Minecraft: Bedrock Edition written from scratch, with the goal of being reliable, fast and feature-rich.
+AllayPlus is a third-party server software for Minecraft: Bedrock Edition written from scratch, with the goal of being reliable, fast and feature-rich.

-## 🎯 Why Allay?
+## 🎯 Why AllayPlus?

-- **Fast**: Allay is very fast.
-Compared to almost all other server software, Allay is far more performant in almost all aspects.
+- **Fast**: AllayPlus is very fast.
+Compared to almost all other server software, AllayPlus is far more performant in almost all aspects.
 The written from scratch codebase allows us to re-examine performance critical points and solve problems in the most efficient way.
-- **Reliable**: Allay is designed to be reliable.
+- **Reliable**: AllayPlus is designed to be reliable.
 To achieve this goal, we have written a lot of unit tests to ensure the stability of the project.
-- **Hassle-free**: Allay is designed to be user-friendly and is ready to use right out of the box.
+- **Hassle-free**: AllayPlus is designed to be user-friendly and is ready to use right out of the box.
 We also have complete documentation to guide you in your deployment.
 - **Developer-friendly**: Our api is seperated from the implementation and is well-documented.
 No more wasting time looking at the implementation.
 - **Feature-rich**: One of our goal is to be feature-rich.
-Thanks to the architecture of Allay, adding new features is very easy for us.
+Thanks to the architecture of AllayPlus, adding new features is very easy for us.
-- **Cross-platform**: Benefit from JVM, allay can run on almost any platform.
+- **Cross-platform**: Benefit from JVM, AllayPlus can run on almost any platform.
-- **Multi-version**: Allay has multi-version support.
+- **Multi-version**: AllayPlus has multi-version support.
 No longer worry about losing your players due to version updates.

 ## 🛠️ Getting Started

-Allay is written and running in java 21, so you need to install java 21.
+AllayPlus is written and running in java 21, so you need to install java 21.
 There are several version of java, and we recommend you to use [GraalVM](https://www.graalvm.org/) for the best performance.
 [OpenJDK](https://adoptopenjdk.net/) is also a good choice if you want to have a stable experience.

-After you have installed java 21, you can install Allay manually.
+After you have installed java 21, you can install AllayPlus manually.
 Just download the `allayplus-server-*-shaded.jar` file from our release page.
 Move it to the folder you want and run:

 ```shell